What Is Asset Structure?

 Explaining Asset Structure in Context

-Sections below further define, explain, and illustrate asset structure in context with asset-related terms including the following:
+Sections below further define and illustrate asset structure in context with asset-related terms, emphasizing two themes:

 - What is asset structure?